spachava753/kpkg/README.md

 kpkg rm linkerd2 --purge
 ```

+# TODO
+- [ ] filter version list based on arch and os
+- [ ] add support for detecting if running on arm{5,6,7}
+- [ ] add support for checking checksum

 # Binary List
 These are the possible binary candidates you can install.
 Checked ones are complete, unchecked is on the roadmap